microsoft/design-to-code/README.md

 ### Publishing
 This project uses [Beachball](https://microsoft.github.io/beachball/) to publish packages to NPM.
 The process is controlled through a series of commands located in the root `package.json` file to check, change, and publish.

 When a change occurs within the configuration (`beachball.config.js`) parameters, Beachball will trigger interactive mode on the command line to capture additional details for generating the changelog file.
 The change instructions are saved to `./changes/*` folder and used during continuous delivery process on GitHub Actions (`.github/workflows/cd-publish-packages.yml`) to publish to NPM.

 Beachball `publish:bump` can be used to version locally without publishing to the remote Git repository or NPM registry.
 This runs the same logic as `publish:start` so it's good practice to bump things locally to verify what's being changed.

+Publishing is made possible to the NPM registry using a GitHub Secret `NPM_TOKEN` which can be found on the NPM User account for the "Access Tokens" page.

 #### Development & Testing process
 This process must be followed prior to submitting new pull requests for review.